Attributing Responsibility in AI-Induced Incidents: A Computational Reflective Equilibrium Framework for Accountability: Computational Reflective Equilibrium to Accountability

 Inspired by the notion of constraint satisfaction studied in computer science, we can formalize support (coherence) and conflict (incoherence) relations as positive and negative constraints, respectively \cite{thagard1998coherence}. \begin{definition}[Satisfaction conditions] The coherence conditions for the positive and negative constraints are: \begin{enumerate} \item[(C1)] A positive constraint $(u,v)\in C^+$ is satisfied if and only if the elements $u$ and $v$ are both rejected or both accepted; \item[(C2)] A negative constraint $(u,v)\in C^-$ is satisfied if and only if the element $u$ is accepted and $v$ is rejected, or conversely. \end{enumerate} \end{definition}

-In our AI medical decision-support case, the full constraint network with initial responsibility attribution claims and supportive claims are illustrated in Fig.~\ref{fig:network}, where solid lines indicate supporting claims with positive constraint and dotted lines represent conflicting claims with negative constraint.
+In the illustrative AI medical decision-support case, the full constraint network with initial responsibility attribution claims and supportive claims are illustrated in Fig.~\ref{fig:network}, where solid lines indicate supporting claims with positive constraint and dotted lines represent conflicting claims with negative constraint.